BaronSamediOfficial/Linux/LinuxFundermentals.md

 - By Default, variables are only known to the current shell
     + Use export to export it to all subshells
     + for added permanence eadd it to the ```.bash_rc``` file so it persists on every terminal you open.
+### PATH
+One of the most commonly-referenced environment variables is `PATH`, which is a colon-separated list of directory paths that Bash will search through whenever a command is run without a full path.

 ## Bash start up files
 The important start up files for bash are